www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

 to only provide server CPU and RAM usage in real time to the administrator of the server.
 To make the administration GUI useful an update command of the webserver itself is to be implemented.
 # Tasks
+* [ ] Blog why the Cin project is now a low priority feature project.
 * [ ] Complete the issue ["Create no-code gel editor"](../2024-05-31-create-no-code-gel-editor.md) first.
+* [ ] Migrate to a new editor backend, that is shared by all editor frontend.
+* [ ] Support complex problem definitions via editor, that are composed of multiple ones, so that the sport lesson assignment can be defined in the editor.
+    * [ ] Extend Gel language, in order to model optimization problems consisting of multiple optimization problems.
+        * [ ] Use domain object based parser as backend for editor and no-code editor, in order to simplify parsing.
+            * [ ] Remove direct dependency to ANTLR4 at parser and any other code.
+            * [ ] Consider moving parsing code to dedicated project, in order to isolate ANTLR4 and grammar dependencies.
+            * [ ] Use Java sum type in order to simplify handling of domain object, if needed.
+              This requires sum types to be added to the allowed Java grammar.
+    * [ ] Add example of sport lesson assignment as an editor page to webserver.
+* [ ] Check sport lesson assignment model.
+* [ ] Check test data.
+* [ ] Solve sport lesson assignment.
+* [ ] Make it easier to understand the solution.
+    * [ ] Store and show positive reason, why a certain supply was assigned as certain value.
+    * [ ] Render ratings in formatted output as well via pop-ups.
+      Consider using own table framework, for easier adaptability in this context.
+# Done Tasks
 * [x] Improve user experience regarding the application's responsiveness, by supporting multiple web server users at once.
     * [x] Implement basic multi threading injection framework.
         * [x] Note, that multi threading is achieved while avoiding amount of thread safe code.